anharrington/handsonpython/rstP/dynamic.rst

 strings.

 The action URL is a property of the entire form.
-To edit it in Kompozer, right click inside the form, but *not* on any field element, and select the bottom pop-up choice, Form Properties.
+To edit it in Kompozer via the GUI, right click inside the form, but *not* on any field element, and select the bottom pop-up choice, Form Properties.
 Then you see a window listing the Action URL and you can change the value to the name of the CGI script that you want to receive the